dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

    * [FwRuntimeServices](https://github.com/acidanthera/AppleSupportPkg/releases)
    * [OpenCoreShell](https://github.com/acidanthera/OpenCoreShell/releases)(Don't forget to enable this under `Root->Misc->Tools`)
    * Config.plist settings:
-      * AvoidRuntimeDefrag:Fixes UEFI runtime services like date, time, NVRAM, etc
+    * AvoidRuntimeDefrag: Fixes UEFI runtime services like date, time, NVRAM, etc
-      * DevirtualiseMmio:Reduces stolen memory footprint so we're given more options for slide values
+    * DevirtualiseMmio: Reduces stolen memory footprint so we're given more options for slide values
     * DisableVariableWrite: Reroutes NVRAM to nvram.plist, needed for systems without supported NVRAM(B360, B365, H310, H370, Q370, Z390).
 Some C612, X79, X99, X299 systems will also need this.
     * EnableSafeModeSlide: Allows us to use slide in safe mode, just so if you have other issues troubleshooting won't mess it up.
     * EnableWriteUnprotector: Allows us to write to certain areas that the firmware locks, specifically the CR0 register.
     * ProvideCustomSlide: Kinda need that slide to do any real work.
-      * SetupVirtualMap: Creates a layer between macOS and your memory map for great support and less chances of insecure write access.
+    * SetupVirtualMap: Creates a layer between macOS and your memory map for greater support and fewer chances of insecure write access.
     * ShrinkMemoryMap: Fixes issues with very large memory maps that don't fit, very useful for X99 and X299 platforms and sometimes for Z390.

 # Resetting the Memory Map

-The reason we need to reset the memory map is we want it to be more deterministic, what I mean by this is that there will be less variation on each boot so we have less edge cases(Memory Maps are not always consistent on boots).
+The reason we need to reset the memory map is we want it to be more deterministic, what I mean by this is that there will be less variation on each boot so we have fewer edge cases(Memory Maps are not always consistent on boots).
 To prep:

 * Update BIOS(extremely important as early BIOS's shipped are known to have memory map issues, especially with Z390)
 * Clear CMOS
 * Enable much needed BIOS settings:
-   * `Above4GDecoding`: This allows devices to use memory regions above 4GB meaning macOS will have more room to fit, can be problematic on X99, X299 so recommended to disabe for them.
+   * `Above4GDecoding`: This allows devices to use memory regions above 4GB meaning macOS will have more room to fit, can be problematic on X99, X299 so recommended to disable for them.
    * `Boot Options -> Windows8.1/10 mode`: This will make sure no old legacy garbage is loaded.
 Fun fact, `other OS` is only designed for booting older versions of Windows and not for other OS.
-   * Disable as many unneeded devices in the BIOS(this means there's less variation in the map on each boot, so less chances of boot failure).
+   * Disable as many unneeded devices in the BIOS(this means there is less variation in the map on each boot, so fewer chances of boot failure).
 Common settings:
    * `CSM`: For legacy support, adds a bunch of garbage we don't want.
 This also can break the shell so you can't boot into it.
    * `Intel SGX`: Software Guard Extensions, takes up a lot of space and does nothing in macOS.
    * `Parallel Port`: macOS can't even see parallel.
-   * `Serial Port`: I'd like to know how many of you are actually debugging the kernel...
+   * `Serial Port`: I'd like to know how many of you are debugging the kernel...
    * `iGPU`: No ideal but some systems have such bloated maps that the iGPU just can't fit.
    * `Thunderbolt`: Many hacks don't have thunderbolt working, boards that don't have thunderbolt but have this option just waste more space.
    * `LED lighting`: Sorry mate, time to go.